steinbring/jws.dev/README.md

 	* [Cyphercon 7.0](https://cyphercon.com/)
 * I post to [my blog](https://blog.jws.app/) fairly often.
 	* It tends to be 80% coding topics and 20% other topics.
-	* Posts go up on Tuesdays and Thursdays.
+	* Posts traditionally go up on Tuesdays and Thursdays.
 * I am a Lord under the house of Pierpont-Archer per [LordJosephSteinbringCertificate.pdf](/pdf/LordJosephSteinbringCertificate.pdf), I guess.
 * If you want to send me money for something, you can use: [https://paypal.me/joesteinbring](https://paypal.me/joesteinbring) or [https://account.venmo.com/u/Joe-Steinbring](https://account.venmo.com/u/Joe-Steinbring)
 * I have another website at <a rel="me" href="https://jws.app">jws.app</a>.